KochyanLV/KochyanLV/README.md

 * DS Intern at [SBER](https://www.sberbank.ru) Retail Risk Modeling (May 2023 - October 2023):
   - Stream of disbursements:
     - Net-Credit-Loss (expected credit loss) models (GBM & DL)
-    - Calibration of the Net-Credit-Loss models (score into money)
+    - Calibration of the NCL models (score into money)
     - Feature engineering of the credit portfolio

 * Junior DS at [SBER](https://www.sberbank.ru) Retail Risk Modeling (November 2023 - present day):
   - Stream of disbursements:
     - Net-Credit-Loss (expected credit loss) models (GBM & DL)
-    - Calibration of the Net-Credit-Loss models (score into money)
+    - Calibration of the NCL models (score into money)
-    - Vintage restoring of the Net-Credit-Loss models
+    - Vintage restoring of the NCL models
     - Feature engineering of the credit portfolio

 ### 🎓 Education